vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

 ![image](/assets/2024-11-09/010.png)

-## Configuring the cam
+## Configure the cam

 Every Bosch cam comes with a web interface.
-However, the more advanced settings must be changed through a desktop application called the "Configuration Manager."
+However, advanced settings can only be changed through a desktop application called the "Configuration Manager."

 The first thing we do is add the cam to the Configuration Manager.
 After, we connect the cam to an MQTT broker.
 In our case, we choose the Peakboard MQTT broker for the templates, but any broker will do.